beeware/rubicon-objc/docs/tutorial/tutorial-2.rst

 You'll need to be careful (and sometimes, painfully verbose) when choosing class names.

-To allow a class name to be re-used, you can set the class variable :attr:`~rubicon.objc.api.ObjCClass.auto_rename` to ``True``.
+To allow a class name to be reused, you can set the class variable :attr:`~rubicon.objc.api.ObjCClass.auto_rename` to ``True``.
 This option enables automatic renaming of the Objective C class if a naming collision is detected: